The European Union

 What the EU does

 EU countries are responsible for their own education and training systems, but the EU helps them achieve quality education through the exchange of good practice, setting targets and benchmarks and providing funding and expertise.
-The EU strategy for education and training aims to meet the following objectives by 2020:
+The EU strategy for education and training aims to meet the following objectives:

 - make lifelong learning and mobility a reality;

 - improve the quality and efficiency of education and training;

 - promote equity, social cohesion and active citizenship; and

 - enhance creativity and innovation, including entrepreneurship, at all levels of education and training.

 Erasmus+, the EU programme for education, training, youth and sport, helps tackle youth unemployment by boosting young people’s personal development, skills and employability.
 With a total budget of €14.7 billion, it will help over 4 million (mostly young) people to study, train, gain work experience or volunteer in another country.
 Erasmus+ boosts the job prospects and the personal development of young people by giving them the skills they need in the labour market and society, both now and in the future.
 The European Commission has proposed to double funding for Erasmus to €30 billion in the next long-term EU budget (2021 to 2027).